erroronline1/caro/readme.md

 * why tf does request logging contain duplicates without response code?
 * [requirements](#rejected-requirements)
     * Manual storage extraction from workmates: ensure purchase is aware on that to correct booking -> keep in unprocessed for purchase members
-    *QR-code calatogue for easier ordering -> consider best practice for default search phrase, include vendor, or erp number if interface is available, where to export? products irregardless of permission?
+    * QR-code calatogue for easier ordering -> consider best practice for default search phrase, include vendor, or erp number if interface is available, where to export? products irregardless of permission?
-* add process flowchart on a standard ordering process

 ## Content
 * [Aims](#aims)